Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 the development of this project been indicted for or convicted of any

-felony within the last 10 years? --Yes No
+felony within the last 10 years? —_Yes No

-If yes, give for each case (1) date, (2) charge, (3) place, J4)
+If yes, give for each case (1) date, (2) charge, (3) place, (4)

-court, and actio% taken., At�aq�,,any_exp
+court, and _(. ,!_ actio% taken., Attagq ,,any.expl,poni,de.emed necessary.

-8. outline undertakings, comparable to the proposed project, which
+8. Outline undertakings, comparable to the proposed project, which

-have b�6en corn:pleted by the developer or any of the principals of the
+have been completed by the developer or any of the principals of the

 developer, including identification and brief description of each